effector/effector/docs/api/effector-vue/useStore.md

 id: useStore
 title: useStore
 hide_title: true
+description: Hook function, which subscribes to watcher, that observes changes in store.
+Designed for vue 3
 ---

+# useStore

-# `useStore(store)`
+## `useStore(store)`

-Creates a hook function, which subscribes to watcher, that observes changes in the current **readonly**` store, so when recording results, the component will update automatically.
+A hook function, which subscribes to watcher, that observes changes in the current **readonly**` store, so when recording results, the component will update automatically.
-You can mutate this data **only from createEvent**
+You can mutate this data **only from createEvent**.

+Designed for vue 3

 **Arguments**